Hewlett-Packard recalls 6 million power cords over fire hazard

 “Customers should immediately stop using and unplug the recalled power cords and contact Hewlett-Packard to order a free replacement,” the statement said.

 About 5.6 million power cords are being recalled in the United States, along with 446,700 in Canada.
-The cords were all made by a single, unidentified Chinese manufacturer, a source familiar with the situation said.
+The cords were made in China.

-HP offered on Tuesday to replace all affected cords and apologized to customers.